hamhub7/NeuralScratch/README.md

 # NeuralScratch
- A neural netowrk dseigned with help from David Miller's vimeo tutorial coded in Visual Studio 2019
+A neural network designed with help from David Miller's vimeo tutorial coded in Visual Studio 2019